burlster1980/arupcodev060/content/arup-pages/advisory-services/strategy-and-insight.md

 		<div class="rich-text">
 			<div class="reveal rich-text__content">
 				<h2>Leading the shift to a circular economy</h2><P>
-Some clients are becoming interested in aligning their business to circular economy principles, where assets or buildings or production are designed for future re-use, keeping resources at the most valuable for longer.
+From entire cities like Amsterdam, to major infrastructure clients like HS2, clients in many sectors are considering aligning their businesses or operations with circular economy principles.
+In this more sustainable future, assets are designed for re-use, and the era of take/make/dispose comes to an end.
 </P>
 			</div>
 		</div>